genxtract/genxtract/README.md

 You do not have to reload the chrome extension everytime an extractor is changed.
 You only have to reload when `Emit`, `Extraction`, or `Extractors` are changed.
 Note that source maps are included, so look carefully at the stack traces in errors to pick the original and not the bundled line number.

+When adding a new extractor, be sure to update `packages/extract/src/Extractors.js` with the new extractor ID and URL regex.